SlowBubble/video-spreadsheet/SUBCOMMAND_IMPLEMENTATION.md

 ## Future Enhancements
 - Paste support for subcommands
-- Ability to reorder subcommands within a command
 - Keyboard shortcuts to move subcommands between commands
 - Bulk operations on subcommands